 Editorial board always be willing to publish corrections, clarifications, retractions and apologies when needed.

-Data access retention: Authors may be asked to provide the raw data for editorial review, should be prepared to provide public access to such data, and should be prepared to retain such data for a reasonable time after publication of their paper.
+Data access and retention: Author(s) may be asked to provide the raw data for editorial review, should be prepared to provide public access to such data, and should be prepared to retain such data for a reasonable time after publication of their paper.

 Acknowledgement of sources: The proper acknowledgment of the work of others must always be given.
-The authors should cite publications that have been influential in determining the scope of the reported work.
+The author(s) should cite publications that have been influential in determining the scope of the reported work.
+Information obtained privately, as in conversation, correspondence, or discussion with third parties, must not be used or reported without explicit, written permission from the source.
+Information obtained in the course of confidential services, such as refereeing manuscripts or grant applications, must not be used without the explicit written permission of the author of the work involved in these services.

 Fundamental errors in published works: When the author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

-Contribution to editorial decisions: Peer reviews assist the editor in making editorial decisions and may also help authors to improve their manuscript.
+Contribution to editorial decisions: Peer reviews assist the Editor-in-Chief and the Editorial Board in making editorial decisions and through the editorial communications with the author(s) may also assist the author(s) in improving the paper.

 Promptness: Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its timely review will be impossible should notify the editor and excuse himself/herself from the review process.

-Confidentiality: All manuscript received for review must be treated as confidential documents.
+Confidentiality: All manuscript received for review must be treated as confidential documents (double blind peer review).
 They must not be shown to or discussed with others except those authorized by the editor.

 Standards of objectivity: Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with appropriate supporting arguments.

-Acknowledgement of sources: Reviewers should identify the relevant published work that has not been cited by authors.
-Any substantial similarity or overlap between the manuscript under consideration and any other published paper should be reported to the editor.
+Acknowledgement of sources: Reviewers should attempt to identify relevant published work that has not been cited by the authors.
+Any statement that a result or argument has been previously reported should be accompanied by the relevant citation.
+A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.

-Disclosure and conflict of Interest: Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers should not consider evaluating manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relations with any of the authors, companies, or institutions involved in writing a paper.
+Disclosure and conflict of Interest: Privileged information or ideas obtained through peer review must be kept confidential and not used to personal advantage.
+Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.